bosley/sxs/libs/sxs/about.md

 When an error occurs during parsing, the runtime clears the current context's processing list and creates an error object.

+## Builtin Command Implementation

+### Architecture

+Builtin commands are implemented through a three-layer architecture:

+1. **Handler Functions**: Individual implementation files in `impls/` directory containing the command logic
+2. **Callable Definitions**: Type metadata structures that define function signatures, parameter forms, and variants
+3. **Registry Integration**: A runtime registry that maps symbols to handler functions

+The `sxs_command_impl_t` structure pairs a symbol string with its handler function, allowing the runtime to resolve symbols to implementations during evaluation.

+### Current Implementations

+The system includes three builtin commands:

+**`@` (load_store)**: The primary storage interface with three variants based on argument count:
+- Single argument: Get operation retrieving a value from storage
+- Two arguments: Set operation storing a value
+- Three arguments: Compare-and-swap atomic operation

+**`d` (debug_simple)**: A variadic debugging command that accepts any number of arguments and prints simplified object representations showing type and basic value information.

+**`D` (debug_full)**: A variadic debugging command that prints detailed recursive dumps of objects, including memory addresses, buffer contents in hex, and nested structure traversal.

+### Implementation Pattern

+Creating a new builtin command follows this pattern:

+1. **Define Handler Function**: Create a function matching the signature `(runtime, callable, args, arg_count) -> object`.
+The handler receives unevaluated arguments.

+2. **Evaluate Arguments**: Iterate through arguments, evaluate each one, and check for errors.
+Propagate any errors immediately.

+3. **Type Checking**: Use the variant system to match evaluated arguments against form definitions.
+The runtime selects the appropriate variant based on argument count and types.

+4. **Execute Logic**: Perform the command's operation and return a result object.

+5. **Define Callable**: In `builtins.c`, create an initialization function that allocates a callable structure, defines variants with parameter forms, and links to the handler.

+6. **Register Command**: Add the command to the registry with its symbol, and include initialization/deinitialization in the global init/deinit functions.

+### Key Concepts

+**Variants**: Commands can have multiple signatures (overloading).
+Each variant specifies parameter count and form constraints.
+The runtime matches arguments to variants after evaluation.

+**Form-Based Typing**: The forms system defines expected types for parameters.
+Forms can be specific (int, real, symbol) or flexible (any, variadic forms with `..` suffix).

+**Error Propagation**: Handler functions must check for evaluation errors and propagate them.
+Any command that can produce errors should return `FORM_TYPE_ANY` rather than a specific type.

+**Argument Evaluation**: Handlers receive unevaluated arguments and must evaluate them explicitly.
+This allows commands to control evaluation order and handle special evaluation semantics.

 ## Processing Flow

 1. **File Loading**: Source file is loaded into a buffer